From Meet-Cute To Engagement Shoot

 BY ANNA RUSSELL

-The University of Baltimore’s commitment to “knowledge that works” isn’t just defined by the hands-on training students receive through experiential learning; scholarship is also a vital component.
-UBalt’s distinct approach to career-focused education provides students with the skills to meet the immediate needs of today’s workforce, while cultivating the critical knowledge necessary to evolve and meet future demands.
+The University of Baltimore’s commitment to “Knowledge That Works” isn’t just defined by the hands-on training students receive through experiential learning; scholarship is also a vital component.
+UBalt’s distinct approach to career-focused education provides students with the skills to meet the immediate needs of today’s workforce while cultivating the critical knowledge necessary to evolve and meet future demands.

 But in today’s technology landscape, this morning’s “future demands” can easily become required skills by the afternoon.
-This has an increasing number of faculty and administrators are embracing UBalt’s proactive stance on AI, designing policies and pedagogy specific to their areas of study and collaborating on more holistic guidelines for their larger units.
+This has an increasing number of faculty and administrators embracing UBalt’s proactive stance on AI, designing policies and pedagogy specific to their areas of study and collaborating on more holistic guidelines for their larger units.

 (more…)